Localized surface electromagnetic waves in CrI$_3$-based magnetophotonic structures: Conclusions

-{\it Conclusion.} In this paper, we addressed the properties of surface electromagnetic waves bound by a thin ferromagnet layer of chromium triiodide in the Kretschmann-Raether configuration.
-Using the conductivity tensor obtained within the Kubo formalism from the {\it ab initio} calculations, we evaluated the dispersion relation of surface plasmon polaritons.
-By a direct numerical solution to a set of Maxwell's equations we showed that in a rather large energy window these waves can be stabilized, and we have estimated the critical angle which corresponds to the absorption level of charge density waves in CrI$_3$.
+In this paper, we addressed the properties of surface electromagnetic waves bound by a thin ferromagnet layer of chromium triiodide in the Kretschmann-Raether configuration.
+Using the conductivity tensor obtained within the Kubo formalism from the {\it ab initio} calculations, we evaluated the dispersion relation of surface electromagnetic wave mode in CrI$_3$ monolayer.
+By a direct numerical solution to a set of Maxwell's equations we showed that in a rather large energy window these waves can be stabilized.
+Considering thin chromium triiodide layer we have estimated the critical angle which corresponds to the absorption level of charge density waves in CrI$_3$.
 It turns out that this state inherits the properties of TM-surface plasmon polariton and its features are controlled by the thickness of CrI$_3$ layer, leading to the decrease in the effect with increasing layer thickness.
 We also examined the process of surface plasmon generation in the bilayer CrI$_3$ structures by considering the CrI$_3$/SiO$_2$/CrI$_3$ system when the light is injected to the system by a glass prism.
 We have shown that the angular position of the surface plasmon dip on the reflectance spectrum and its width strongly depend on the thickness of the SiO$_2$ layer.
-For surface plasmon generation the thickness of the spacer layer should support one of the guided modes.
-When the imposed condition is not fulfilled, the surface plasmons are not excited at the outer interface.
-It is the hope that the results of this theoretical analysis will trigger further experimental activity with new materials in the field of nanomagnetoplasmonics.
+We concluded that for surface plasmon generation the thickness of the spacer layer should support one of the guided modes in the system under consideration.
+When the imposed condition is not fulfilled, the surface plasmons are not excited at the interface between CrI$_3$ and air.
+We believe that the results of this theoretical analysis will trigger further experimental activity with new materials in the field of nanomagnetoplasmonics.